 Vitamin D is a prohormone with several active metabolites that act as hormones.
 Vitamin D is metabolized by the liver to 25(OH)D (calcifediol, calcidiol, 25-hydroxycholecalciferol, or 25-hydroxyvitamin D), which is then converted by the kidneys to 1,25-dihydroxyvitamin D (1,25-dihydroxycholecalciferol, calcitriol, or active vitamin D hormone).
 25(OH)D, the major circulating form, has some metabolic activity, but 1,25-dihydroxyvitamin D is the most metabolically active.
 The conversion to 1,25-dihydroxyvitamin D is regulated by its own concentration, parathyroid hormone (PTH), and serum concentrations of calcium and phosphate.

 Vitamin D and related analogs may be used to treat psoriasis Psoriasis Psoriasis is an inflammatory disease that manifests most commonly as well-circumscribed, erythematous papules and plaques covered with silvery scales.
-Multiple factors contribute, including... read more , hypoparathyroidism, and renal osteodystrophy Calcium and phosphate Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
-Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more .
-Vitamin D's usefulness in preventing leukemia and breast, prostate, colon, or other cancers has not been proved, nor has its efficacy in treating various other nonskeletal disorders in adults (1–3 General references Inadequate exposure to sunlight predisposes to vitamin D deficiency.
+Multiple factors contribute, including... read more , hypoparathyroidism Hypoparathyroidism Hypoparathyroidism is a deficiency of parathyroid hormone often caused by an autoimmune disorder or by iatrogenic damage or removal of the glands during thyroidectomy or parathyroidectomy.
+Symptoms... read more , and renal osteodystrophy Calcium and phosphate .
+Vitamin D's usefulness in preventing leukemia and breast, prostate, colon, or other cancers has not been proved, nor has its efficacy in treating various other nonskeletal disorders in adults (1–3 Physiology references Inadequate exposure to sunlight predisposes to vitamin D deficiency.
 Deficiency impairs bone mineralization, causing rickets in children and osteomalacia in adults and possibly contributing... read more ).
-Vitamin D supplementation does not effectively treat or prevent depression or cardiovascular disease (4, 5 General references Inadequate exposure to sunlight predisposes to vitamin D deficiency.
-Deficiency impairs bone mineralization, causing rickets in children and osteomalacia in adults and possibly contributing... read more ), nor does it prevent fractures or falls.
-Some evidence, however, suggests that taking the combined recommended daily allowance of both vitamin D and calcium reduces the risk of hip fractures (6 General references Inadequate exposure to sunlight predisposes to vitamin D deficiency.
+Vitamin D supplementation does not effectively treat or prevent depression or cardiovascular disease (4, 5 Physiology references Inadequate exposure to sunlight predisposes to vitamin D deficiency.
+Deficiency impairs bone mineralization, causing rickets in children and osteomalacia in adults and possibly contributing... read more ).
+Some evidence suggests that taking the combined recommended daily allowance of both vitamin D and calcium reduces the risk of fractures (6, 7 Physiology references Inadequate exposure to sunlight predisposes to vitamin D deficiency.
+Deficiency impairs bone mineralization, causing rickets in children and osteomalacia in adults and possibly contributing... read more ) and falls (8 Physiology references Inadequate exposure to sunlight predisposes to vitamin D deficiency.
+Deficiency impairs bone mineralization, causing rickets in children and osteomalacia in adults and possibly contributing... read more ), but primarily in patients who are vitamin D deficient.
+Because the causes of falls are multifactorial, other studies have not found that vitamin D supplements alone reduce falls in older adults (9 Physiology references Inadequate exposure to sunlight predisposes to vitamin D deficiency.
 Deficiency impairs bone mineralization, causing rickets in children and osteomalacia in adults and possibly contributing... read more ).

 (See also Overview of Vitamins Overview of Vitamins Vitamins may be Fat soluble (vitamins A, D, E, and K) Water soluble (B vitamins and vitamin C) The B vitamins include biotin, folate, niacin, pantothenic acid, riboflavin (B2), thiamin (B1)... read more .)